Conversations with Eric Sim

 What do you think helped you achieve the role of MD at UBS?

 It is the ability to win the trust of customers and bring in business.
-To do that, I must first understand clients’ needs.
+To do that, I must first understand my clients’ needs.
 Covering international clients is also crucial, because the Singapore market alone is too small.

 What were your greatest takeaways from your time as MD?